Computing Policies That Account For The Effects Of Human Agent Uncertainty During Execution In Markov Decision Processes: Warehouse Worker Domain and Experiments

 \subsection{Warehouse Worker Experimental Results}

 In all the experiments, as we wanted, the branch and bound policy has the highest value.
-The SAPI policy search found the optimal policy value atleast once out of 30 iterations, which is what we hoped.
-The variance in policy value found by SAPI is a lot more than in the grid world experiments.
-The trend of incresing variance in policy value for SAPI as discount factor increases is not as evident in this domain as it was in gridworld.
+The HAPI policy search found the optimal policy value atleast once out of 30 iterations, which is what we hoped.
+The variance in policy value found by HAPI is a lot more than in the grid world experiments.
+The trend of incresing variance in policy value for HAPI as discount factor increases is not as evident in this domain as it was in gridworld.
 This maybe because of fewer states.

-The surprising trend is that as the RNR parameter was increased (less reward for actions) SAPI seemed to find the optimal policy a lot more consistently.
-It is easy to see why this holds in the limit when all the rewards are zero and the only cost is from inaction (non-policy action).
+The surprising trend is that as the RNR parameter was increased (less reward for actions) HAPI seemed to find the optimal policy a lot more consistently.
+It is easy to see why this holds in the limit when all the rewards are zero and the only cost is from inaction (extra-sensing action).
 Then the optimal policy is any policy that has the same action across all states, of which there are many and easy to find.
-We were surprised that the effect of the non-policy action was pronounced even with smaller values of RNR.
-Indeed the optimal policies found were just to put all state orders in the large-box with bubblewrap, which fits out intuition; if the difference in rewards is negligible, then use the action that applies to all states and avoids non-policy actions.
+We were surprised that the effect of the extra-sensing action was pronounced even with smaller values of RNR.
+Indeed the optimal policies found were just to put all state orders in the large-box with bubblewrap, which fits out intuition; if the difference in rewards is negligible, then use the action that applies to all states and avoids extra-sensing actions.